Table of Contents

 Back to Education Allowance (BTEA)

-The Department of Employment Affairs and Social Protection administers the Back to Education Allowance.
+The Department of Social Protection administers the Back to Education Allowance.
 The approved full time education course must lead to a higher qualification on the National Framework Qualifications (NFQ) other than that already held.

 There are two education options available.